deeppavlov/DeepPavlov/README.md

 **We are in a really early Alpha release.
 You should be ready for hard adventures.
 If you have updated to version 0.0.2 or greater - please re-download all pre-trained models**

-DeepPavlov is built on top of machine learning frameworks [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/).
-Other external libraries can be used to build basic components.
+DeepPavlov is an open-source conversational AI library built on [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/).
+It is designed for
  * development of production ready chat-bots and complex conversational systems
  * NLP and dialog systems research